AdventurefulGIT/OGUsers-Bumper/README.md

-# OGUsers-Bumper
+# OGUsers Thread Bumping Bot

-The market is saturated as fuck and I don't know why you'd pay to make your own or get one with a fancy "2captcha" support.
+The market for this is dumb, I don't know why you'd pay to make your own or get one with a fancy "2captcha" support.

 Requirements:
 - Windows